 “Black Eyed Susan” is this sumptuous psychedelic series of the twelve paintings dated from 2009-2012.

 Below the surface of this dirty dozen painting, below the bubbles of desire are words wishes, saucy notes and obliterated desires.
 The viewer is hurled through space, passing pock marked planets and green streaked comets, a journey into the black hole on the edge of reality, through to the other side of a colourful cosmos.
 The paintings animate as the bubbles burst and drift into fields of pure colour.

-The works chart the history of a relationship from the passion and pleasure at the beginning, the storytelling, the messing about, describing the desires and tensions as tales were told and taboos broken, through to the intensity, anger and loss at the end of the affair.
+The Black Eyed Susan series were to be a joint project with Halpin’s then lover, Mat Ducasse, who shortly after it’s inception abandoned the project and they went their separate ways.
+Halpin continued with the series which went on to chart the history of the end of the relationship from the passion and pleasure at the beginning, the storytelling, the messing about, describing the desires and tensions as tales were told and taboos broken, through to the intensity, anger and loss at the end of the affair.
 The written messages and images contained within the paintings are layered over and turned around until they become abstracted, distorted and almost impossible to read, yet giving the viewer an idea that they may be deciphered.
 Although as images they have neither top nor bottom, left nor right with the viewer guided through this cathartic tale only by the forms that emerge only to disappear true to the fashion in which they were painted.

 Black Eyed Susan, Acyrlic Inks on Canvas, 2009-12